JJ/github-pr-contains-action/README.md

 in this repository as well as [this one, which is the one I use for testing](.github/workflows/pr.yaml).

-You might want to qualify possible events that trigger this action, for intance, this way:
+You might want to qualify possible events that trigger this action; for intance, this way:

 ```yaml
   pull_request: